 6. Indefinite Pronoun

-Indefinite pronouns refer to nonspecific people or things: all, any, anyone, everyone, few, many, nobody, none, some, someone.
+Indefinite pronoun refer to nonspecific people or things: all, any, anyone, everyone, few, many, nobody, none, some, someone.

 - Example: Everybody enjoyed the party.